vertica/VerticaPy/CONTRIBUTING.md

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first.

-### Useful Functions to know
+### Useful Functions

-The following functions will be well explained in the next section and can be used when you implement new features.
+This section is an overview of some useful functions.
+You can use these to implement new features.

-You can check if a list of columns belongs to the vDataFrame using the following function:
+To check if a list of columns belongs to the vDataFrame:
 ```python
 # import
 from verticapy import vDataFrame